briandiloreto/AtomicViz/README.md

 * **The extension isn't working for my language**

   Make sure your language is supported in VS Code.
 It should natively provide the ability to see the call hierarchy of a function, a capability usually installed as part of a language pack.
 You can check for this capability by right-clicking on the name of a function in your code, and see if there is a "**Show Call Hierarchy**" option in the context menu.
+You can further test that feature be showing both the incoming and outgoing calls from a function.

 <p align="center">
   <img src="media/requirements_call_hierarchy.png" width="300" alt="Call Hierarchy" />